In This Volume

 Claims in Family Matters

 Notes on Case Law: The following cases were decided under the Family Relations Act (repealed March 18, 2013 by B.C.
 Reg.
 131/2012).
-See the transitional provisions in of the Family Law Act at chapter 41 (Family Matters) of volume 2 of this Manual to determine whether the Family Relations Act or the Family Law Act applies in specific circumstances.
+See the transitional provisions in of the Family Law Act at chapter 41 (Family Matters) to determine whether the Family Relations Act or the Family Law Act applies in specific circumstances.

 The word “share” in of the Family Relations Act refers to a share in a corporation as envisaged by of the Company Act (now of the Business Corporations Act) and does not include assets of a corporation in which a spouse holds shares.
 Therefore, a spouse claiming a share of another spouse’s assets cannot file a lis pendens against lands owned by a company in which that spouse holds shares (Davidson v.
 Davidson, B.C.J.
 No. 646 (QL) (C.A.), reversing 1983 CanLII 443 (BC SC); see also Webber v.
 Webber, 1989 CanLII 2939 (BC SC)).